LiMengyang990726/Module-Detection/README.md

     `gene-disease0` contains the seed nodes of 70 diseases after small modification to feed the gene-visualization.py file

     `gene-disease` contains the seed nodes of 70 diseases (original)

-"Predicting disease modules using machine learning based Approach"
-    Introduction
-    -What is the paper about
-    - what is your objective
-    Background
-    -What methods are there to predict disease modules?
-    Material and Methods
-    Results and Discussion
-    Conclusion
-    References